Artisan-Lab/RULF/src/bootstrap/README.md

     # Output for all compiletest-based test suites
     test/
       ui/
-      compile-fail/
       debuginfo/
       ...

     # Location where the stage0 Cargo and Rust compiler are unpacked.
 This
     # directory is purely an extracted and overlaid tarball of these two (done
-    # by the bootstrapy python script).
-In theory the build system does not
+    # by the bootstrap python script).
+In theory, the build system does not
     # modify anything under this directory afterwards.
     stage0/

-    # These to build directories are the cargo output directories for builds of
+    # These to-build directories are the cargo output directories for builds of
     # the standard library and compiler, respectively.
-Internally these may also
+Internally, these may also
     # have other target directories, which represent artifacts being compiled
     # from the host to the specified target.
     #
     # Essentially, each of these directories is filled in by one `cargo`
     # invocation.
 The build system instruments calling Cargo in the right order
-    # with the right variables to ensure these are filled in correctly.
+    # with the right variables to ensure that these are filled in correctly.
     stageN-std/
     stageN-test/
     stageN-rustc/